aarthi-mohan/genMARK/README.md

 4. use the "run pipeline" in `workflow/genmark.sh` to submit jobs.

 ## Folder description
+- config: Snakemake config files
-data: folder with test data
+- data: folder with test data
-workflow: main folder with rules, wrappers, Snakefile, envs, and dependent scripts.
+- workflow: main folder with rules, wrappers, Snakefile, envs, and dependent scripts.
-notebooks: Jupyter notebook used for REDCap files (input csv files should not be uploaded to github and listed in .gitignore; )
+- notebooks: Jupyter notebook used for REDCap files (input csv files should not be uploaded to github and listed in .gitignore; )